Frank Reed Horton

-Frank Reed Horton (July 17, 1896 in Sewickley, Pennsylvania – August 28, 1966 in Easton, Pennsylvania), was a United States educator.
+Frank Reed Horton (July 17, 1896 – August 28, 1966) was an American educator.
 He is best known as the founder and first national president of Alpha Phi Omega, an international service fraternity.

 Early life and education

+Horton was born July 17, 1896, in Sewickley, Pennsylvania.
+He attended Worcester Academy in Worcester, Massachusetts, where he graduated in 1914.

+In 1915, after leaving Worcester Academy, he worked during the day as a law clerk and at night studied law extension courses from La Salle Extension College.
+In Fall of 1916, Horton enrolled in Boston University in 1917 where he became a brother of Sigma Alpha Epsilon.